BipulRaman/BipulRaman/README.md

 ### Hi there 👋

+I am a full stack Developer seasoned in design and development of applications, having specialization in Microsoft Technologies, Office365 & Azure Cloud.
+I am also learning next generation technologies like Machine Learning and Quantum Computing.

+### Experiences
+I have experience on developing Business Productivity Solutions, Web Apps and Intranet for various domains.
+I have also worked at ARDC(HAL) for an automation project using micro-controller programming on an Indigenous Light Combat Aircraft.

+### Activities and Interests
+In my free time, i do some creative works like building some e-hacks, coding and publishing it as open-source on GitHub, write blogs, do social engagements.
+I have published two research papers in National level conferences also.
+Apart from my profession, i am interested in Renewable energy, teaching and traveling

 <!--
 **BipulRaman/BipulRaman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.